CHARLES RAMSEY : MUSIC

 Charles Ramsey is a native of Richmond, Indiana where, at an early age, he fell in love with classical music, the Beatles and Heavy Metal (in that order).
 He graduated from the Cincinnati College-Conservatory of Music where he studied classical guitar with Clare Callahan, a student of Andres Segovia.
 He also holds a Master of Arts degree from the Hebrew Union College.
 He then spent seventeen years living in New York City, performing and teaching.

 Charles has performed at the United Nations, the Rubin Museum of Art, the Tibet Center, The Yippie Museum, the Tank, ABC No-Rio, Make Music New York and in the Music In Chelsea series in New York City.
 He has also performed in Los Angeles and in cities in the Midwest -- including Cincinnati, Ohio and Richmond, Indiana -- as well as in Tokyo, Japan, and Chiang Mai, Thailand.
 He is a recipient of a 2012 New York State grant (COAHSI) with his work with flutist Yuuki Koike in their Duo Nanashi.
 He performs with many ensembles including big bands, metal bands, early music ensembles and many other groups and has written some chamber music.
 He heads the New York City Pop Band and scores film music whenever presented with the opportunity.

-In New York Charles taught guitar and piano in many different settings: he maintained a private studio, taught at the Bronx House School of Performing Arts and in many after school programs and high school classes on Long Island.
-He currently teaches guitar at Earlham College and maintains a studio of private students.
-If you're interested in taking lessons they are offered in person (in Richmond) or online.
-He would also love to perform at your upcoming wedding or other event requiring live music.
+Currently Charles teaches guitar at Earlham College in Richmond, Indiana, and at the Oxford Music Academy in Oxford, Ohio, and has formerly taught in New York at the Bronx House School of Performing Arts and in many after school programs and high school classes on Long Island.
+He also maintains a studio of private students.
+If you're interested in taking private lessons they are offered in person (in Richmond) or online.
+He also loves to perform at events requiring live music.

 For lessons or performances he can be contacted here.